FlorentLM/mokap/README.md

 ### Features
 * Cross platform (Linux, Windows, macOS)
-* Supports synchronised cameras (only using a Raspberry Pi for now, but other modes will come soon)
+* Supports hardware-synchronisation of cameras (using a Raspberry Pi or an Aduino)
-* Supports encoding to individual frames or straight to video (with or without GPU encoding)
+* Supports encoding to individual frames or straight to video (with or without GPU acceleration)
-* Live multi-camera calibration
+* Live multi-camera calibration and pose estimation

 <p>(<a href="#readme-top">back to top</a>)</p>